fox5352/Windows-mp3-player/README.md

 the player looks for music in the music folder, and it will add them to the screen<br>
 more custom options will be added later down the line<br>
 <hr>
-## this project will be on holde till im done learning front-end development
+## this project will be on hold till I'm done learning front-end development
 heres a [link]("https://youtu.be/l8Imtec4ReQ") to learn kivy